Anilkumar4599/Anilkumar4599/README.md

 ### Hi there 👋

-# QA Professional Readme
+# QA and DevOps Professional Readme

-Methodical QA Professional with 20 Years of experience in optimal testing strategies, open and clear communicator with good multitasking skills, organized nature, and strong attention to details.
+Methodical QA Professional with 20 Years of experience in optimal testing strategies, open and clear communicator with good multitasking skills, organized nature, and strong attention to detail.

 ## Certification
 - PG DevOps Engineer from Caltech CTME California Institute of Technology